jlduan/fba/docs/tutorials/crispr_screening/PRJNA358686/tutorial.rst

 .. _here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2450588

-To analyze the downstream data, I reprocessed the raw reads to obtain cell-associated barcodes.
-The raw reads were trimmed using `Trim Galore!`_ and then mapped to the human reference genome refdata-gex-GRCh38-2020-A_ using STAR v2.7.8a.
+To perform the downstream analysis, I reprocessed the raw reads to obtain cell-associated barcodes.
+The raw reads were trimmed using `Trim Galore!`_ and then mapped to the human reference genome refdata-gex-GRCh38-2020-A_ using STAR (version 2.7.8a).
 The plasmid CROPseq-Guide-Puro_ sequence was not included in the reference.

 .. _cropseq-guide-puro: https://www.addgene.org/86708/